 Second Plenary Session

-by a distinguished visiting speaker.
+Often a distinguished visiting speaker.

+Typically a 50-minute presentation with 10 minutes for questions.
 All sorts of interesting mathematical topics are covered.

 Problem of the Day.